kashif-baig/Elecrow-All-in-One-Starter-Kit-for-Arduino/README.md

 ## 🧪 Quick Review to Getting Started

 1. Connect your Elecrow kit to your computer
-2. Upload Robo-Tx firmware to the kit's Arduino
+2. Upload Robo-Tx firmware to the kit using Arduino IDE
 3. Install .net, Python and VS Code on your computer
 4. Open this repository in VS Code
 5. Use VS Code to create a local Python environment